PavanRangani/docs/docs/prd/tasks/tasks.md

 #### Entity Name

 Shows all related entities of a particular family.
 By default, the current entity is prefilled.
-Show display name instead of legal name.
+Shows entity type in the secondary information.

 #### Section name